-"You shall not profane My holy Name; but I will be sanctified among Bnei Yisrael.
-I am Hashem Who makes you holy."
+"You shall not profane My holy Name; and I shall be sanctified among the Children of Israel; I am Hashem Who sanctifies you."
 (22:32)

 A famous question is asked on this pasuk: what is the need for the double imperative - "You shall not desecrate... you shall sanctify me"?
 Doesn't the prohibition to desecrate G-d's name imply that we must sanctify it, and vice versa?